gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

     [1.0      | 8.0     ]
 {% endhighlight %}

-The class is `ReportDataResult`.
-As you will see further it tries to conform to API of an array in key aspects
+The defined class is `ReportDataResult`.
+As you will see, it tries to conform to API of an array in key aspects:

 {% highlight ruby %}
     result.class